Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 1632: updated the iproductrepo and productrepo to follow the same convintion as category and covertype

-1535: updated the Customer homecontroller to work with iunitofwork and add the using statments
+1635: updated the Customer homecontroller to work with iunitofwork and add the using statments

+1638: updated the index for customer where he will be able to see the books